- Live Rates

-When mortgage rates rise, there’s a perception that it no longer makes sense to refinance.
-But the “making sense” part can actually vary from one homeowner to the next.
+When mortgage rates decline, it might make sense to refinance.
 The financial benefits of refinancing can depend on several factors.
 The homeowner’s current mortgage rate, the rate assigned to the new loan, and the length of time you plan to say in the home all play a role.

 Many people with an existing home loan don’t realize what position they are in, as far as interest rates and refinancing go.
 Or maybe they don’t think about it at all.
-This is why so many homeowners have missed the opportunity to reduce their overall housing costs with a refinance loan.
+But while rates remain low, homeowners may want to consider the opportunity to refinance to save a bundle.

-At the start of 2018, the average rate for a 30-year fixed mortgage loan was just under 4%.
+At the same time last year in January 2020, the average rate for a 30-year fixed mortgage loan was 3.60%.
 That’s based on the weekly industry survey conducted by Freddie Mac.
-Thirty-year mortgage rates rose steadily through the first part of this year, fluctuated for a period of time, and then leveled off in the 4.8% range through the fall.
+Rates have been declining steadily through the first part of this year, and have actually been on a downward trend since late 2018.

-That’s where we are now, as of early November 2018.
-Looking forward, some economists and analysts have predicted that rates will be slightly higher in 2019 than they are now.
+That’s where we are now, as of early January 2021.
+Looking forward, some economists and analysts have predicted that rates will remain low throughout 2021.
 But there’s no way of knowing for sure.
 A lot could change between now and then.

 Refinancing usually works best as a long-term strategy.
 There are typically closing costs involved, just as there are with a purchase loan.
 So the idea is to save more money over the long term than what you pay in processing / closing fees.
 The point at which this occurs is known as the break-even point.